• Skip to primary navigation

 Instructions

-1. In a glass measuring cup (or small bowl), whisk together the low FODMAP broth, soy sauce, brown sugar, cornstarch, garlic-infused oil, rice vinegar, sesame seeds, and ginger.
+1. In a glass measuring cup (or small bowl), whisk together the low FODMAP broth, soy sauce, brown sugar, cornstarch, garlic-infused oil, rice vinegar, sesame seeds, sesame oil, and ginger.

 2. Heat avocado oil in a large skillet over medium-high heat.
 Once hot, add the chicken pieces.
 Brown the chicken on all sides and cook until the center of the chicken is no longer pink, about 8-10 minutes.
 Chicken is considered fully-cooked when a food thermometer inserted into the thickest part reads 165°F.